 First, break down your goals into manageable and actionable steps.
 It can help to identify what achieving your resolution would look like to you, and all the milestones you will have to hit along the way.
 Once you know more specifics about what you’re working towards, it will be easier to establish a reasonable timeline and realistic to-dos.

 Enrolling in automatic payments can help you achieve many financial goals.
-Once you’ve taken the initial steps, almost no further effort will be required from you.
-You’ll be making progress each month without even giving it a conscious thought.
+Once you’ve taken the initial steps, almost no further effort will be required.
+You’ll be making progress each month without thinking about it.

 Other tactics that may be worth adding to your action plan are to make it fun and work with others.
 If putting a gold star sticker on your calendar every time you make a payment will motivate you, do it!
 For those who need a little more incentive, enlisting an accountability partner might assist you.
 Schedule recurring “money dates” with your spouse, a friend with similar goals, or even an online accountability group member to discuss your progress.